mytutorcode/game-of-tennis-refactoring-kata/README.md

 The Wimbledon Tennis Company employed a software developer to create a tennis scoring application.

-Unfortunately the developer has been stranded on vacation in a remote area with no internet connection.

-The Wimbledon Tennis Company needs the application to be deployed to production as soon as possible!
+Unfortunately, the developer has taken a new job before the application could be declared finished.

 You have been hired by the company to evaluate the codebase of this application and make any necessary changes to it.